 \section{Summary and discussion}

-We investigate the boundary conditions (\ref{bdc1}) and (\ref{bdc2}) preserving the reflection symmetry $R$ of the free massless Majorana fermion.
-When there are odd number of Majorana fermions, they are problematic, i.e., the condition (\ref{bdc1}) (resp.\ (\ref{bdc2})) results in the absence of the outgoing (resp.\ incoming) wave for the $n=0$ mode in the decomposition (\ref{decom}) (resp.\ (\ref{decom2})).
+We investigate the boundary conditions (\ref{bdc1}) and (\ref{bdc2}) preserving the reflection symmetry $R$ of free massless Majorana fermions.
+When there are odd number of Majorana fermions, they are problematic, i.e., the condition (\ref{bdc1}) (resp.\ (\ref{bdc2})) results in the absence of an outgoing (resp.\ incoming) wave for the $n=0$ mode in the decomposition (\ref{decom}) (resp.\ (\ref{decom2})).
 This is understood as a consequence of the anomaly of $R$.
-When there are even number of Majorana fermions, we can fix the problem by imposing a boundary condition at the origin, such as Eq.~(\ref{bdc_origin}), where $\psi$ obeying the condition (\ref{bdc1}) and $\tilde\psi$ obeying the condition (\ref{bdc2}) are mixed.
-The boundary condition at the origin can be described using BCFT language in $1+1$ dimensions since the only relevant mode is the $n=0$ mode and the theory reduces $1+1$ dimensions when we restrict the field to the mode.
-We conclude that we can impose $R$ symmetric boundary condition at the origin only if the number of the Majorana fermions are multiple of 16 using the result of $1+1$ dimensional CFTs.
+In the case of an even number of Majorana fermions, the problem can be solved by imposing boundary conditions at the origin, such as Eq.~(\ref{bdc_origin}), where $\psi$ obeying the condition (\ref{bdc1}) and $\tilde\psi$ obeying the condition (\ref{bdc2}) are mixed.
+The boundary condition at the origin can be described using BCFT language in $1+1$ dimensions.
+This is possible because the only relevant mode is the $n=0$ mode, and the theory reduces $1+1$ dimensions when the field is restricted to the mode.
+We conclude that we can impose an $R$ symmetric boundary condition at the origin only if the number of the Majorana fermions are multiple of 16 using the result of $1+1$ dimensional CFTs.

-In order to preserve R symmetry, we need to impose a nonlinear boundary condition, where the final state is exotic state that cannot be created by a single fermion field.
+In order to preserve $R$ symmetry, it is necessary to impose a nonlinear boundary condition, where the final state is exotic state that cannot be created by a single fermion field.
 The corresponding state in $1+1$ dimensions can be understood as a fractional kink using the bosonization\cite{Callan1984,Maldacena1997}.
-However, the understanding in $2+1$ dimensions is not sufficient, especially, we do not know whether a particle interpretation can be applicable.
+However, the comprehension in $2+1$ dimensions is currently inadequate, and it remains uncertain whether a particle interpretation is applicable.
 The same problem was considered in the fermion-monopole scattering in 4d, but there is no consensus on the interpretation of the state \cite{Callan1984,Polchinski1984,Affleck1994,Maldacena1997,Kitano2021b,Brennan2021a,Hamada2022b,Csaki2022}.
-The $2+1$d setup could be more convenient to describe the exotic outgoing state than $3+1$d.
+The $2+1$d framework might be more convenient for describing the exotic outgoing state than $3+1$d.

 In this paper, we do not consider the part of the classification of the anomalies related to bosonic SPT phases.
 It is interesting to consider a nontrivial cancellation of anomalies using a free fermion theory and a bosonic theory.
 It is known that the 8 Majorana fermion theory in three dimensions can be a surface theory of a bosonic SPT in four dimensions, and the anomaly can be cancelled by a bosonic theory, a $\mathbb Z_2$ gauge theory coupled with the Stiefel-Whitney class in a specific way.
 A boundary condition preserving $R$ in the combined theory of these two could be more exotic.